Limits and Security of Free-Space Quantum Communications: Introduction

-\textit{Introduction.}--~~In a future vision where quantum technologies are expected to be developed on a large scale, hybrid and flexible architectures represent a key strategy for their success~\cite{NatureComment}.
+In a future vision where quantum technologies are expected to be developed on a large scale, hybrid and flexible architectures represent a key strategy for their success~\cite{NatureComment}.
 Quantum communications will need to involve mixed scenarios where fiber connections, good for fixed ground stations, are merged and interfaced with free-space links, clearly more suitable for mobile devices.
-Currently, fiber-based implementations are well studied, but free-space quantum channels are clearly under-developed and represent a more demanding choice for a number of problems: diffraction, atmospheric extinction, turbulence effects, pointing errors etc.
+Currently, fiber-based implementations are well studied, but free-space quantum channels are clearly under-developed from the point of view of theoretical analysis, both in terms of ultimate limits and rigorous security assessment.
+Indeed they require a more demanding study due to the presence of many effects, such as diffraction, atmospheric extinction, turbulence effects, pointing errors etc.

 In this work we consider all these aspects by combining tools from quantum information theory~\cite{NCbook,RMP}, optics~\cite{Goodman,Siegman,svelto,Huffman} and turbulence theory~\cite{Tatarskii,Majumdar,AndrewsBook,Hemani}.
 In this way, we investigate the ultimate limits of free-space quantum communications, establishing upper and lower bounds on the maximum number of secret key bits (and entanglement bits) that can be shared by two remote parties.
 Such analysis explicitly accounts for the fading nature of the free-space channels together with their typical background noise.
+Our treatment is mainly developed for the relevant regime of weak turbulence, but we also discuss how to extend the results to stronger fluctuations.

+Besides investigating the ultimate limits achievable in free-space quantum communications, we also analyze the practical secret-key rates that are achievable in such conditions by continuous-variable (CV) protocols of quantum key distribution (QKD)~\cite{QKDreview}.
+To this aim we develop a general theory for assessing the composable finite-size security of coherent-state protocols~\cite{Noswitch,GG02}, starting from the standard assumption of a stable communication channel (e.g., as typical in fiber-based connections) to considering the more challenging scenario of a free-space fading channel, whose transmissivity rapidly fluctuates.

-Our treatment is developed for the relevant regime of weak turbulence, but results can approximately be extended to stronger fluctuactions.
-We then study composable secret-key rates for continuous-variable (CV) quantum key distribution (QKD)~\cite{QKDreview}, showing that they are within one order of magnitude of the ultimate bounds.
-This is proven for a coherent-state protocol~\cite{Noswitch} guided by suitable pilot modes, and demonstrates that free-space channels are able to support high-rate QKD.
+In particular, we have designed a coherent-state protocol, aided by pilot pulses and a suitable post-selection procedure, which is able to achieve high secret-key rates in conditions of weak turbulence, within one order of magnitude of the ultimate bounds.
+In this way, we show that generally-turbulent free-space channels are indeed able to support high-rate QKD, with immediate consequences for wireless quantum communications.